 “Weeping may last through the night, but joy comes with the morning.”

 This verse speaks to me about having hope, when things get tough.
-We can face difficult times, times when we hit the pillow crying, but this verse gives me hope, that at some point, joy is coming.
+We all face difficult times, times when we hit the pillow crying, but this verse gives us hope, that at some point, joy is coming.

-Being disciplined with art and craft is not easy either.
+Being disciplined with art is not easy either.
 It requires persistence, and yes, there are many times where you wonder whether things are really worth it.
 It’s so easy to get caught up in a defeated attitude, believing that being disciplined is just too hard.
 And you know what, you’re not wrong, it is a long and tough road.
-And yep, I’m hearing you, you feel like you’re all alone and your friends just don’t understand.
-I totally get it.

 BUT…. if you persist and you get to the end, it is soooo worth it because joy is coming!
 Reward is coming!
 Satisfaction is coming!
 You’ve just got to hang in there, you can do it.
 Weeping may last through the night, but joy comes with the morning.

-I’m committed to this blog, to blogging every Thursday.
+I’m committed to tangling, to tangling every week.
 I’m disciplined, in that I have developed processes to help me bring my commitment to fruition each week.
-But persistence… well if I’m honest, persistence is yet to be tested.
-I firmly believe that joy, reward and satisfaction is coming if I persist, so I’m going to take things one week at a time, one foot in front of the other, living out what I feel I’ve been called to do.
-I am persisting.
+But persistence… well if I’m honest, persistence is yet to be really tested.
+I firmly believe that joy, reward and satisfaction is coming if I persist.
+So for now I am.